Anne Boleyn: Appearance and portraits

+Nidd Hall Portrait called 'Anne Boleyn'.
+Similar to only known contemporary image of Anne on a Medal.

-Another possible portrait of Anne was discovered in 2015 painted by artist Nidd Hall.
+Another portrait of Anne was discovered in 2015 painted by artist Nidd Hall.
 Some scholars believe that it portrays Anne because it resembles the 1536 medal more than any other depiction.
 However, others believe that it is actually a portrait of her successor Jane Seymour.